 I have a website!

 Call me Koryos.
-I study biology and psychology and I write novels.
-Right now my goals are to a) go to grad school and b) get published.
+I study animal behavior and evolution and I write novels.

 My blog is like 85% animal science and 15% video games with a smattering of kvetchy text posts so I hope you're ok with that.
 And I also like... write fiction... occasionally.

 I KNOW I WROTE THAT CAT POST BUT I CAN'T DIAGNOSE YOUR CAT'S BEHAVIORAL PROBLEMS PLEASE TALK TO A VET I AM NOT A VET